toltalchaos/shop-os/README.md

     - right now the static data is ever changing shape so it makes sense to keep changing.
 BUT it should return a field with the version number and there should be a way to update the shape of the storage when the version changes and expectes different data.
         - expected data shape tied to version number. on update the data shape is managed.

-- ADD OAUTH firebase allows features for this on the backend. will need front end implementation

 - data/sales anylitics in the management directories (https://www.npmjs.com/package/victory) would be cool
     - use firebase queries to run analytics and pump the data into visuialization tools/components
     - order tracking will provide alot of insights... the following is a list of "interesting" metrics we could sort out.... likely in some python package adjacent to `online-store`